 - The children would produce an individual light cover that could be placed over a light source

 - The design of the cover will affect the type of shadow produced and would vary between children

 The project demonstrated how 2D sketches can be translated into 3D models, and helped to develop children’s ability to visualise items in three dimensions.

 Children learned how to use Solidworks to create their 3D solid models; their knowledge of 3D printing processes and how to operate the 3D printer was also developed.
 In addition, the skills children acquired were:

 - Materials and their properties

-Having a small number of children that are pre-trained on CAD and are tasked to help others, can drastically improve a class’s progression.
-This reduces the waiting time for pupils during the early learning of the software and can direct more advanced help to the most at need.
+The project team found that having a small number of children pre-trained on CAD and tasked to help others can drastically improve a class’s progression.
+The waiting time for pupils during the early learning of the software is reduced and the teacher can direct more advanced help to those most in need of further support.